 After receiving students from France for three years, Blair's first year sends a delegation for the first time

-is sending a delegation of eight juniors and seniors from Blair on a two week exchange to France from Nov.
+The Youth Ambassadors Program is sending a delegation of eight juniors and seniors from Blair on a two week exchange to France from Nov.
 30 to Dec.
 14. The Blazers will be going with seven students and one teacher from Northwestern High School in Hyattsville.
 Blair has been receiving youth ambassadors from France for the past three years.
 This is the first year that the exchange will be going in the other direction.
 Blair will also be receiving a delegation of students from France from Oct.
 24 until Nov.
 2.

 While in France, Blair's youth ambassadors will be representing the school and the country.
 They will stay together in Paris for the first week of the exchange before separating and staying with host families in three different regions, Île-de-France, Aquitaine and Nord-Pas-de-Calais, for the second week.
 While staying with their host families, they will be attending different French high schools and teaching other young people in France about culture, history and diversity in the United States.

 The process to enter the program began last school year in April.
 Students who applied had to have an "A" or "B" in French 2 or above.

 Blair media specialist Andrea Lamphier is leading the trip.
 Lamphier said that the trip came about serendipitously, and that she was not aware that it was a prospect.
 "I didn't know if this was possible, but they just came to me one day and basically said, after years of going one way, 'And of course we'd love you guys to come over too,'" Lamphier said.

 But Lamphier also said that it is unclear whether the trip will happen again next year.
 "It depends entirely on how well it goes this year, and on funding, I would assume," Lamphier said.